How the internet is reshaping global postal services

 Reaching out to the private sector

-In 2021, the UPU launched what it called its “opening up policyExternal link” .
+Since 1999, the UPU has been implementing what it called its “opening up policyExternal link” .
 The aim, Metoki says, is to “open up [to the private sector] and share the technology and know-how of the UPU and create new business opportunities for member country governments and postal operators”.

-As a first step, in 2022 the UPU allowed private companies to join the Consultative Committee, which advises the Council Administration and the Postal operation council.
+As the latest step, in 2022 the UPU allowed private companies to join the Consultative Committee, which advises the Council Administration and the Postal operation council.
 Previously mostly governments and designated operators were allowed to join.
 The Council Administration is responsible for the organisation’s operations and the Postal Operations Council creates rules governing operations and technology.

 “We will improve the efficiency and profitability of the services currently provided by postal operators by borrowing the wisdom of the private sector,” Metoki says.